KATAOKA NIZAEMON IV

 Career:

 Before 1713: born in Ôsaka outside the Kabuki world.
-He is adopted by Fujikawa Shigeemon and starts his career in the Ôsaka theaters as an iroko.
+He was adopted by Fujikawa Shigeemon and started his career in the Ôsaka theaters as an iroko.

-November 1713: he becomes wakaonnagata, playing the role of Princess Kiyo in the kaomise drama "Ôminato Kogane no Izumi", which is produced by Yamamoto Hikogorô.
+11th lunar month of 1713: he became wakaonnagata, playing the role of Princess Kiyo in the kaomise drama "Ôminato Kogane no Izumi", which was produced by Yamamoto Hikogorô.

-November 1715: Shômatsu plays in Ôsaka the role of the keisei Suminoe in the kaomise drama "Saiwai Mochimaru Chôja", which celebrates the shûmei of Iwai Hanshirô III.
-Shômatsu changes the writing of his first name:
+11th lunar month of 1715: Shômatsu played in Ôsaka at the Kado no Shibai the role of the keisei Suminoe in the kaomise drama "Saiwai Mochimaru Chôja", which celebrated the shûmei of Iwai Hanshirô III.
+Shômatsu changed the writing of his first name:

 First writing for Shômatsu New writing